chase-moskal/xiome/scratchpad.md

 ## notes

-- [ ] autowatcher ingest new observables as they are set
+- [x] autowatcher ingest new observables as they are set
+   - not necessary; its impossible to get the child without accessing the parent

 ## work to launch